The Cult: The Cult and first break-up (1994–1998)

-During the Black Rain tour of South America in spring of 1995, despite the fact that several more new songs had already been recorded, the tour was cancelled after an appearance in Rio de Janeiro in March, and the band broke up citing unspecified problems on a recent South American tour.
+During the Black Rain tour of South America in the spring of 1995, despite the fact that several more new songs had already been recorded, the tour was cancelled after an appearance in Rio de Janeiro in March, and the band broke up citing unspecified problems on a recent South American tour.
 Astbury started up a garage band called Holy Barbarians a few months later.
 The band made their debut at the 100 Club in London in February 1996 and released their first (and only) studio album Cream in May 1996, and toured throughout North America and Europe for the rest of 1996.
 The band started writing material for a second studio album in 1997, but the band was dissolved and Astbury began writing and recording a solo album.
 Throughout 1997 and 1998 Astbury recorded his debut solo studio album, originally to be titled Natural Born Guerilla, later called High Time Amplifier.
 Ultimately the album remained unreleased until June 2000 when it was released under the name Spirit\Light\Speed.
 Astbury played one solo concert in 1999.

 In November 1996, a number of CD reissues were released: the band's American record company released High Octane Cult, a slightly updated greatest hits compilation released only in the US and Japan; The Southern Death Cult, a remastered edition of the fifteen-song compilation CD; a ten-song compilation CD by Death Cult called Ghost Dance, consisting of the untitled four-song EP, the single "God's Zoo", and four unreleased songs from a radio broadcast; and a remastered repackaging of the Dreamtime album, containing only the ten original songs from the record in their original playing order and almost completely different but original artwork.
 Dreamtime Live at the Lyceum was also remastered and issued on video and for the first time on CD, with the one unreleased song from the concert, "Gimmick".